 Each semester, students are expected to carry the normal full-time course load.
-In special circumstances, pursuant to each college's policies and procedures, such as prior course failures or readmission, temporary part-time status may occur due to lack of availability of courses; however, continuous part-time study is not an option.
-A first, second, or third professional- year student carrying less than 12 semester hours is considered a part-time student; a fourth- professional-year student carrying less than 10 semester hours is considered a part-time student.
+In special circumstances, pursuant to each college's policies and procedures, such as prior course failures or readmission, students may be placed on temporary part-time status due to lack of availability of courses; however, continuous part-time study is not an option.
+A first, second, third or fourth year professional-year student carrying less than 12 semester hours is not considered as full-time status.